Shreyas-Mishra/Blockchain/storyboard/README.md

 #### 2.3 Set the Pathway Activities:

 The simulator tab would allow:<br> <br>
 <dd>1.
-To make transaction from users which will create blocks.<br>
+To make transaction from users that will create unvalidated blocks.<br>
-2. The blocks will further get inked showing the 'chain' of block chain.<br>
+2. The block will further get linked showing the 'chain' of blockchain.<br>
 3. There would be a ‘Start’ button which will start the processes in first and last part.<br>
-4. You can also read the instructions on the side for further explanation of what is happening.<br>
+4. Student can also read the instructions on the side for further explanation of what is happening.<br>
 5. Second part is for analyzing distributed ledger.<br>
 6. Third part is showing us how mining works and the process of validation of transaction.
 </dd>